ealejo1/Pandas-Challenge/README.md

 ## Identify Top Spenders, popular and profitable items.

-1) Identify top 5 spenders in the game by total purchase value, then list (in a table):
+1) Identify top 5 spenders in the game by total purchase value, then list (on a table):
 SN Purchase Count Average Purchase Price Total Purchase Value Most Popular Items

 2) Identify the 5 most popular items by purchase count, then list (on a table):